 Should You Choose a Smaller Insurance Company?

 You’re comparing prices on Compare.com and you see some companies offering great rates, but you don’t recognize some of them.
-Your first thought may be: I only go with companies I’ve heard of and advertise on TV.
+Your first thought may be: I only go with companies I’ve heard of and that advertise on TV.

 You can probably hum the State Farm “Like a Good Neighbor” jingle.
 You know Flo works for Progressive and GEICO’s pitchman is small and green.
 That’s because large insurance companies have millions (or billions, in GEICO’s case) to spend on advertising and marketing, while small insurance companies don’t.